davestaxcp/CounterpartyTimeline2023/README.md

 - Rare Ordinal Directory and searching for the first XCP asset to use an Ordinal Description

 - SEIMEI - 2018

-- BITBOWL refine to explain it is the oldest verified (green banner) collection on xcp

 - include more info on Rock Paper Scissors assets, history and functionality (connect it to dev entry regarding on-chain gaming)